 The Portage Waterway Segment is an excellent venue for viewing historic mine workings.
 In the mid-1800's the Keweenaw was internationally known as the source of the world's purest "native" copper.
 Native copper occurs in a metallic state within the earth, and deposits of native copper are rare.
 Copper mining led to extensive development of the Keweenaw Peninsula, and Keweenaw and Houghton Counties had over 100,000 residents at the turn of the century.

-The Chassell-Houghton snowmobile trail on the old railroad grade will be open for the winter of 2010-2011.
+The Chassell-Houghton snowmobile trail on the old railroad grade is open.
 Please check with your lodging host for information about the Chassell trails.

 From Houghton, cross the two level bridge on the bottom level and pick up the Stevens Trail North outside of Hancock.